WebOrigami/docs/src/content/framework/tutorial.md

 By putting `title` at the top level, the formulas inside `public` can reference it, but a user won't be able to browse to a URL like `/title` to see the title.

+<span class="tutorialStep"></span> In the graph diagram window, confirm that the public site no longer includes `title`:

 <figure>
 {{ svg siteWithTitle2 }}
 </figure>